-We always love to travel, discover new places, eat at new local restaurants, see places we have never been.
-We observe people, notice their way of life, enjoy the new sights, get to know friendly people and even invent stories based on their looks, clothing and what they are doing.
+We always love to travel, discover new places, eat at new local restaurants, and see places we have never been.
+We observe people, notice their way of life, enjoy the new sights, get to know friendly people, and even invent stories based on their looks, clothing, and what they are doing.

-Last summer, we had the chance to spend 3 days of fun, sun, sand, tan, ran and bond at Lakawon Island Resort and Spa, which is located in Cadiz City, situated in the northern part of Negros Occidental, Philippines.
+Last summer, we had the chance to spend three days of fun, sun, sand, tan, run, and bond at Lakawon Island Resort and Spa, which is located in Cadiz City, situated in the northern part of Negros Occidental, Philippines.

-After a 4-hour drive from our place, we were greeted with very hospitable and friendly staff and of course, we got the chance to see the island from where we were standing.
-We had a glimpse of what is in store for us.
+After a 4-hour drive from our place, we were greeted by very hospitable and friendly staff, and of course, we got the chance to see the island from where we were standing.
+We had a glimpse of what was in store for us.

-We were excited to ride on the small pump boat, capable of carrying around 20 passengers., so we can immediately go to the island.
-What was more exciting was, we brought with us our two cute dogs, Labrador name Sky and furry one, Bolt, a two-year-old Shih Tzu.
+We rode a small pump boat, capable of carrying around 20 passengers to bring us to the island.
+What was more exciting was we got our two cute dogs, a Labrador named Sky, and a furry one, Bolt, a two-year-old Shih Tzu.

-At first, I was a bit alarmed seeing the Labrador afraid of getting the motorboat.
-But, with my prodding and pushing, she stepped on the banca hesitantly. it was a smooth sailing ride for about 15 mins and lo and behold, we were in Lakawon island.
+At first, I was a bit alarmed seeing the Labrador afraid of getting up the motorboat.
+But, with my prodding and pushing, she stepped on the banca hesitantly.
+It was a smooth sailing ride for about 15 mins, and lo and behold, we were on Lakawon island.

-To us, next to Boracay, Lakawon island has the whitest and powdery sand with crystal clear blue water.
-We settled with a hotel-like cottage on the beach front, actually a few steps away from the shoreline so it was easy for us to go back and forth from the beach to the cottage and vice-versa.
+Next to Boracay, Lakawon Island Resort has the whitest and powdery sand with crystal clear blue water.
+We settled in a hotel-like cottage on the beachfront, a few steps away from the shoreline, so it was easy for us to go back and forth from the beach to the house and vice-versa.

-On the first day, we stayed on the cottage to take a rest, ate our lunch and walked along the shoreline.
-Before we knew it was already dark and so it was dinner time.
+We rested at the cottage on the first day, ate our lunch, and walked along the shoreline.
+Before we knew it was already dark, so it was dinner time.

-My daughter and I grilled the spicy spareribs prepared the night before and while grilling, I sipped a bottle of iced San Mig light, enough to quench my thirst and to while away the time attending to our chore.
-And so, we helped ourselves with the grilled meat, rice, some watermelon, and drinks.
+My daughter and I grilled the spicy spareribs prepared the night before.
+While grilling, I sipped a bottle of iced San Mig light, enough to quench my thirst and while away the time attending to our chores.
+And so we helped ourselves with grilled meat, rice, watermelon, and drinks.

-To easily digest what we put in our full stomach, we leisurely walk along the beach front with the sound of the waves in the background and the cool breeze rushing on our faces.
+To easily digest what we put in our full stomachs, we leisurely walk along the beachfront with the sound of the waves in the background and the cool breeze rushing on our faces.

 We are so glad that Lakawon is a dog-friendly resort.
-Sky and Bolt roamed freely within the premises of our hotel and they slept with us inside the room, just like at home.
-They also swam with us and they enjoyed the water very much.
+Sky and Bolt roamed freely within our hotel premises, and they slept with us inside the room, just like at home.
+They also swam with us, and they enjoyed the water very much.

 It was bye, bye time on the third day.
-But we got up early to take the last dip of the Lakawon waters.
-While it was a bumpy ride on the pump boat going back to the main island, we are thankful that we docked in safely.
+But we got up early to take the last dip in the Lakawon waters.
+While it was a bumpy ride on the pump boat returning to the main island, we are thankful we docked in safely.

 Travels make us see the beauty beyond.
 Travel is enriching and liberating.
-Truly, our Lakawon adventure is one that we will reminisce so long as we have summers in our lives.
+Indeed, our Lakawon adventure is one that we will reminisce about so long as we have summers.